t2-project/documentation/source/guides/kube.rst

 You can run the entire T2 Store locally, either by using the pre build docker images, or by building all services yourself.

-The following guide describes how to build an run the T2 services with the Order service as an example.
+The following guide describes how to build and run the T2 store's services with the Order service as an example.
 You can build all other services (with minor exceptions) the same way.
 You just need to replace 'order' with the respective service name.